NFU Mutual: Tool Theft

 According to research by commercial insurer NFU Mutual, one in 20 tradespeople have considered leaving the industry due to repeated thefts, while one in 15 know someone who has already quit because of the problem.
 Nearly three-quarters of those surveyed reporting they had been victims of theft in the past year.

 Code for Countryside Roads

 In 2024, the business issued a Rural Road Safety Report that found collisions on rural roads were four times more likely to result in a fatality.
 In response to those figures, NFU Mutual launched a Code for Countryside Roads to help motorists use rural roads safely and respectfully.

 Responsible Business Report

 Since 2016, NFU Mutual has produced an annual responsible business report which the company states tracks progress on 'how we care for our members, our communities, our people and the environment.'

+Farm Fires

+In November 2025, NFU Mutual published a report that revealed farm fires cost more than £100m in 2024, while fire damage to agricultural vehicles also cost an extra £37m.

 Awards

 Which?
 Awards

 NFU Mutual has been named Which?
 Insurance Brand of the Year in the UK for four years in a row (2022; 2023; 2024; 2025), with the consumer champion noting the insurer “stands out among other providers as it has comparatively high customer and claims scores, it scores well for good value for money and it offers high-performing products.”

 NFU Mutual were also shortlisted for the Which?
 2025 Customer Service Brand of the Year award.